Tornado Warning issued for Delaware by NWS - NewsBreak

 Tornado Warning issued for Delaware by NWS

-Effective: 2021-10-11 00:09:00 CDT Expires: 2021-10-11 01:00:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-10-11 00:12:00 CDT Expires: 2021-10-11 01:00:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: To repeat, a tornado is on the ground.
+TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Delaware The National Weather Service in Tulsa has issued a * Tornado Warning for Northwestern Benton County in northwestern Arkansas Central Delaware County in northeastern Oklahoma * Until 100 AM CDT. * At 1209 AM CDT, a severe thunderstorm capable of producing a tornado was located 7 miles north of Kansas, moving northeast at 40 mph.
-HAZARD...Tornado.
-SOURCE...Radar indicated rotation.
+Tornadoes are extremely difficult to see and confirm at night.
+Do not wait to see or hear the tornado.
+TAKE COVER NOW!
+Target Area: Delaware A TORNADO WARNING REMAINS IN EFFECT UNTIL 100 AM CDT FOR NORTHWESTERN BENTON AND CENTRAL DELAWARE COUNTIES At 1212 AM CDT, a confirmed tornado was located 6 miles south of Jay, moving northeast at 35 mph.
+HAZARD...Damaging tornado.
+SOURCE...Radar confirmed tornado.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely. * Locations in or near the path include Jay...
+Tree damage is likely.
+Locations in or near the path include Jay...
 Gravette Colcord...
 Kansas Maysville...
-Lake Eucha State Park TORNADO...RADAR INDICATED MAX HAIL SIZE...<.75 INalerts.weather.gov
+Lake Eucha State Park TORNADO...OBSERVED MAX HAIL SIZE...<.75 INalerts.weather.gov

 Comments / 0